Find Affordable College Courses

 Montclair, NJ

-Montclair State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
-Located in the suburb of Montclair, Montclair State is a public college with a very large student population.
+Montclair State University came in at #6 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large suburb of Montclair, Montclair State is a public school with a very large student population.

-Montclair State undergraduate students pay an average of $21,418 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Montclair State are $21,418 per year.
 On average, journalism graduates from Montclair State take out $20,424 in student loans while working on their Bachelor's Degree.

 Read full report on Journalism at Montclair State University